 The Locomotive’s chassis also receive a drybrush of “Rust”, but not as heavy as on the other parts, and I mostly concentrate on the front buffers, the footsteps and some other parts of the chassis.

 Just amazing.
-A big thank you to Eric.
+A big thank you to Eric for sharing how to weather model trains.
 He’s also done a ‘how to’ on the carriages and the people, which I shall mail next time.

 Comments still coming in thick and fast on the ‘ebay cheat sheet‘.
 They are all appreciated.
 Thank you.